or call 212-678-1568

-Steps 4 and 5 are also similar to therapy, in that they address self-exploration, self disclosure, and confession.
+Steps 4 and 5 are also similar to therapy in that they address self-exploration, self-disclosure, and confession.
 Step 4 involves making a searching and fearless moral inventory of yourself, and step 5 is admitting to God, yourself, and another person the exact nature of your wrongs.
 In a 12-step program, it is often your sponsor who listens to your inventory or your expression of secrets that you have hidden and feel shame about.
 Trust is an essential and necessary element in both relationships.

 It is important to note that if you have experienced serious trauma, and early victimization, therapy with a professional is often the best place to talk about these experiences.
 Although doing a 12-step inventory focuses on your part in contributing to negative situations in your life, it can be destructive to look for “your part” in situations where you have in fact been victimized, and had no responsibility.

-In other ways, therapy and the 12 steps are complementary.
-Your recovery community provides a sense of belonging in a group and of feeling accepted – fellowship, in program terms.
-Overcoming addiction requires that you develop a sober social network as an alternative to the people, places and things that trigger the addictive behaviors you are working so hard to set aside.
+The 11th step encourages you to continue to take action and maintain a spiritual connection, to seek knowledge of what is good for you, and the power to carry that out.
+Therapy can support this effort.
 Therapy is also augmented by the 12th step, which exhorts addicts to carry the message to other addicts, and to practice these principles in all your affairs – to give back.
 Therapy does not offer a sense of community, and may have less focus on taking action; therapy will encourage you to understand yourself and integrate your insights throughout your own life.
 In this way, combining therapy with a recovery community provides you with a powerful and holistic approach to dealing with addiction issues.

 Belonging to a group may be something you never experienced before in a positive way.
 Perhaps you were not supported by your family of origin, which is your first group experience.
 Twelve-step groups are cohesive, yet there is no leader, no authority figure telling you what to do; instead, other members offer suggestions, allowing you to take what you can use and leave the rest.
-By their nature 12-step programs provide an accepting group experience.
+By their nature, 12-step programs provide an accepting group experience.
 Being part of a non-judgmental group can have a number of positive effects for you.
 First of all, you are not judged, but importantly, you also learn how to react with compassion to others.

 Twelve-step programs and psychotherapy are not mutually exclusive.
 Rather, they can reinforce each other and provide help for you as a whole person.
 While there is some overlap, and there are some differences between the two, the differences are not in conflict.
 In fact, they can provide synergy to promote your overall welfare spiritually, emotionally, socially, and physically.